 This shiny, prefab tiny home is clad in mirrored glass to hide it from prying eyes. ÖÖD House is the brainchild of brothers Andreas and Jaak Tiik and measures just 18 sqm.
 The disappearing house is made from steel, insulated glass and timber with Scandinavian style wood-panelled interiors.

 It costs from $65,000 and can be used as a residential dwelling, office, yoga studio or playroom, and takes just eight hours to build on site.
-The downside is that it’s currently only available to order in select European countries – contact ÖÖD for more info.
+Last autumn, ÖÖD’s founders announced they were in talks with Amazon to start selling the brand’s office pods on the e-commerce platform as a WFH solution during the pandemic.
+Read more.

 The Mirrorcube treehouse